GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs

 \spara{Remove.} The first motif masking approach simply removes from $G = (\mathcal{V},\mathcal{E})$ all edges occurring in any motif in $S$.
 Formally, we define the resulting masked graph $G_{\mathcal{M}}$ as

-\spara{Average.} The second strategy is inspired by the background value approach of SHAP.
-In this masking strategy, all edges $e$ appearing in motifs to be masked in $G$ are assigned a weight $w(G,e)$ corresponding to their average weight in the dataset which, in the case of unweighted graphs, corresponds to the frequency of $e$ in $\mathcal{G}$.

-\spara{Toggle.} In the last strategy, each edge belonging to a motif to be masked is removed from $G$ if occurring, and added otherwise.
+\spara{Toggle.} In an alternative strategy, each edge belonging to a motif to be masked is removed from $G$ if occurring, and added otherwise.
 This masking strategy can be computed by symmetric difference:

-This is the only masking strategy that equally captures the information conveyed by the presence or absence of a link.
+This masking strategy equally captures the information conveyed by the absence of a link and motif.